stepjuly-pixel/Sales-Data-Analysis-Workflow/README.md

 ### Geographic Performance

-- Revenue comparison across countries
+- Revenue comparison across countries and regions

 - Profitability differences between regions

-### Order Priority Analysis
+## Delivery & Profit Relationship

+- Analysis of delivery timing (order vs ship date)

-- Evaluation of how operational priority relates to financial outcomes
+- Evaluation of its relationship with profitability

 ### Time-Based Trends

 - Monthly revenue and profit trends

+- Analyzing product sales by day of the week

 - Detection of growth patterns and seasonality